Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

 Solution 4: Walk in a Group

 This solution may involve a bit of a learning curve.
-If your dog is already friendly, they should get the hang of group walks in no time.
+If your dog is already friendly, it should get the hang of group walks in no time.

-Walking with other dogs will distract yours from their pulling instincts.
+Walking with other dogs will distract you from their pulling instincts.
 It will also tire them out, leaving her with less energy to yank and tug on her leash.

 Solution 5: Get Professional Training